Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 <widget-text center>

-- Mining pools (and other centralising factors)
+- Mining pools (and other centralizing factors)
 - RPC providers
 - Bridges

 </widget-text>

-We will discuss these and what we're building to realise a better stack.
+We will discuss these and what we're building to realize a better stack.

 ---